beschulz/wav2json/README.md

 		"right":[0,0.499969,0.865997,0.999969,0.865997,0.499969,0,0.5,0.866028,0,0.866028,0.5],
 	}

+Also take a look at some [example renderings](http://beschulz.github.com/wav2json/).

 # Performance
 Similar to wav2png (e.g. very good).
 But it might be a little slower, when generating output for multiple channels.
 Since the input file is opened multiple times, I'd recommend to write it to a temporary file first, so you can take advantage of the operating systems file cache: